 The Diocese of Raleigh strives to assist those seeking healing from abuse, works to ensure that abuse is reported promptly and educates the community in the hope that abuse will be stopped.
 We strive to respect life in all situations by fostering the development of each individual, and by creating and maintaining a safe and healthy environment for all who seek an experience of the holy presence of God.

 For more information, please also visit the USCCB Secretariat for Child and Youth Protection.
 This office is tasked with ensuring the implementation of the Charter and with supporting dioceses with their mission to provide a safe environment for children and youth.
-You may also contact the Diocese of Raleigh Office of Child and Youth Protection at email@example.com or 1-866-535-7233.
+You may also contact the Diocese of Raleigh Office of Child and Youth Protection at firstname.lastname@example.org or 1-866-535-7233.
+To report sexual abuse and related misconduct by bishops, please contact ReportBishopAbuse.org or 1-800-276-1562.